-The National Minimum Wage (Amendment) Regulations 2019 have been made a Statutory Instrument and come into force on 01 April 2019.
-They update the National Minimum Wage Regulations 2015 and see the following rates put into the governing National Minimum Wage Regulations 2015 which apply UK-wide:
+The National Minimum Wage (Amendment) Regulations 2020 Statutory Instrument comes into force on 01 April 2020.
+They update the governing National Minimum Wage Regulations 2015 which apply UK-wide.

-The new rates are not effective 01 April 2019.
-They are effective from the first full Pay Reference Period (PRP) that starts on or after 01 April 2019.
+However, the new rates are not effective 01 April 2020.
+They are effective from the first full Pay Reference Period (PRP) that starts on or after 01 April 2020.

 What is the Pay Reference Period?